kiboure/kiboure/README.md

   </ul>
 </div>

-- 🛠️ Software Developer specializing in Python and backend technologies.
+- 🛠️ Software Developer specializing in Python and backend technologies
-- 🌐 Seeking opportunities to gain new experience and grow.
-- 💡 Passionate about unusual projects!
+- 💡 Passionate about unusual projects
-- 🐧 Linux tinkerer.
+- 🐧 Linux tinkerer

 <!---
 I dont want if i want it there but okay...